 You will be in bread-slicing heaven with this superior bread knife.
 Don’t worry about bread ripping or tearing and certainly don’t worry about a challenge working through those hard-exterior crust layers.
 This knife will slice right through all of them with ease.

 The Shun knives are hand-crafted by Japanese chefs that understand what a great bread knife takes to work properly.
 Their blades contain high-quality steel and are heat-treated and tempered through specific processes to ensure the blade is the best.

-- Blade is built with high-quality materials for ultimate sharpness, durability, and strength
+- The blade is built with high-quality materials for ultimate sharpness, durability, and strength

-- Handle is made with ebony wood and designed with a “D-shape” to make the grip comfortable and safe
+- The handle is made with ebony wood and designed with a “D-shape” to make the grip comfortable and safe

 - Consistently slices all types of bread well, from delicate bread like challah to tough bread like rye.